madingess/EasyApplyBot/README.md

 using your IDE or, if using the command line/terminal, run `pip install -r requirements.txt` before executing `python3 main.py` to start the bot.

-### Common Error
+#### Known issues

-IDEs like PyCharm sometimes conflict with the included virtual environment (venv) in this project.
+1. IDEs like PyCharm sometimes conflict with the included virtual environment (venv) in this project.
 To resolve this, you can delete the `venv` folder and configure the Python interpreter to use the "local" option.
 Additionally, install the dependencies from `requirements.txt` to ensure a successful run of `main.py`.

+2. Sometimes, the bot may encounter an issue where it gets stuck in an endless loop of opening external links.
+This situation arises when two specific conditions are met.
+First, when the bot reaches a point where it receives a message saying "no matching jobs found for(...)" and second, LinkedIn suggests "Jobs you may be interested in..." along with links to external websites.
+There are two possible solutions: a) quickly changing the search keywords so Easy Apply jobs appear and bot continues its task, or b) stop and restart the bot.

+3. The bot currently faces challenges in providing accurate or fail responses to questions in non-English job posts.

 ## Appendix: Step-by-Step Guide to config.yaml